IBM/IBM-Z-zOS/zOS-EzNoSLQ/EzNoSQL Documentation.md

         help diagnosing the problem.
 ____________________________________________________________________________________________________
 **0081(X'51)** - Buffer too small.
-A read or write request did not provide an adequate buffer to hold the requested document.
+A read or write request did not provide an adequate buffer to hold the requested document or auto-generated key value.
 The required size is returned in the buffer size field provided on the API.

         Obtain the correct buffer size and redrive the request.
 For write requests the buffer would be the return buffer for autogenerated keys.